starship9/RandomFoRests/README.md

-# RandomFoRests
+# pRactice
-Practicing random forests in R, will update with more examples soon.
+Practicing various analytics algorithms in R, will update with more examples soon.